An image of an arrow icon

 A registered dietitian nutritionist gives you insight into how nutrition can impact your overall well-being.
 They have the knowledge and educational background to create a meal plan focused on nutritious foods.
-If you want to learn about nutrition and how food choices can improve your quality of life, you should consider working with a nutrition professional.
+If you want to learn about healthy eating and how food choices can improve your quality of life, you should consider working with a nutrition professional.

-Qualities to look for in a registered dietitian nutritionist
+Qualities to Look for in a Registered Dietitian Nutritionist

 Organizational skills

 Dietitians and nutritionists should have excellent organizational skills.
 Many dietitians and nutritionists will have more than one client, so they must keep their information organized to serve each client best.
-Eating plans should be well organized to ensure that information isn't mixed up or lost.
-Meal plans should also be clear so clients can follow them without confusion.
-Being organized is an essential quality in many professions, but especially in nutrition, as a person's health is directly affected by the directions that a nutrition professional includes on a meal plan.

 Problem-solving skills